The Remnant

 The prophet Isaiah uses the language of a remnant to describe those within Israel who remained faithful to God during times of national judgment and crisis.

-The Remnant Teaching in Other Religious Movements
+The Remnant Teaching in Other Restorationist Movements

 For example, the Seventh-day Adventist Church teaches that a faithful “remnant church” exists in the last days that preserves important biblical truths, particularly regarding God’s commandments and the Sabbath.

 Other restorationist movements have expressed similar ideas in different ways.
-Groups such as Jehovah’s Witnesses and the Church of Jesus Christ of Latter-day Saints teach that God has restored truth through their movement in a time when the broader religious world had drifted from the original faith.
+Groups such as Jehovah’s Witnesses, the Church of Jesus Christ of Latter-day Saints and certain branches of the Plymouth Brethren movement teach that God has restored truth through their movement in a time when the broader religious world had drifted from the original faith.

 How the Remnant Idea Reinforces Separation